Swedish/Deep Tissue Aromatherapy Indian Head Pregnancy

 - A deep tissue massage may result in muscle soreness or tenderness, which may last a day or two.
 Ice any painful areas if this is the case.

-- Alcohol is to be avoided before after a massage
+- Alcohol is to be avoided before and after a massage

 - Avoid strenuous activity after a massage.